TrellixVulnTeam/swahilipython_SCMU/Doc/reference/simple_stmts.rst

    break_stmt: "break"

-:keyword:`break` may only occur syntactically nested in a :keyword:`for` or :keyword:`while` loop, but not nested in a function or class definition within that loop.
+:keyword:`break` may only occur syntactically nested in a :keyword:`for` or :keyword:`while` loop, but not nested in a function or kundi definition within that loop.

 .. index:: keyword: else